-3.3.4 Conditional Rendering
+3.3.3 Conditional Rendering

 You can use conditional rendering to dynamically show or hide renderings and to set rendering properties and parameters.
-Select conditional rendering rules in the Personalization rendering parameter of the rendering in the Control Properties dialog.
+19 Select conditional rendering rules in the Personalization rendering parameter of the rendering in the Control Properties dialog.
 For more information about the Personalization rendering parameter, see the section The Personalization Rendering Parameter.

-For more information about conditional rendering, see the manual Rules Engine Cookbook.
+19 For more information about conditional rendering, see the Rules Engine Cookbook at http://sdn.sitecore.net/Reference/Sitecore%206/Rules%20Engine%20Cookbook.aspx.